 When the death of a baby happens after 20 weeks gestation, but before birth, it is called a stillbirth.
 A fetal death before 20 weeks is termed a spontaneous abortion, or miscarriage.
-Stillbirth happens in about one in 1000 pregnancies.
+Stillbirth happens in about 5 in 1000 pregnancies.
 Stillbirth is classified into early, late, or term stillbirth:

 In many cases, the cause of stillbirth is not known.
 In general, the causes of stillbirth are related to a problem with the baby, the placenta or umbilical cord, or a serious health condition in the mother.
 Some factors that increase the risk of stillbirth include: